-On the Moon, Scott used the feather to conduct a televised physics demonstration, explaining: “Well, in my left hand, I have a feather; in my right hand, a hammer.
-And I guess one of the reasons we got here today was because of a gentleman named Galileo, a long time ago, who made a rather significant discovery about falling objects in gravity fields.
+Scott dropped the feather and hammer side-by-side, after marking the auspicious occasion with these words: "I guess one of the reasons we got here today was because of a gentleman named Galileo, a long time ago, who made a rather significant discovery about falling objects in gravity fields.
 And we thought where would be a better place to confirm his findings than on the Moon.
 And so we thought we'd try it here for you."

-2 Golf Balls and Uncounted Improvised Javelins
+2 Golf Balls

 Video: Commander Alan Shepard plays Moon golf.

 Lava from Devil’s Lake, Oregon

 Beginning with Apollo 15, astronauts trained for the Moon's unique topography by visiting challenging geological landscapes on Earth.
 During one of these training trips, James Irwin met a man named Floyd Watson.
 Watson later sent a letter to Irwin along with a small piece of lava from Oregon's Devil Lake, asking the astronaut to deliver the lava to the Moon for him.
 Irwin obliged.

 Rather than bring used cleaning supplies home on the return trip, astronauts have abandoned numerous everyday items on the surface.
 The list includes earplugs, towels, soap, nail clippers, watchbands, gloves, and boots.